stopperw/pain-studio-mask/docs/Install_CSP_on_Wine.md

 # Tips

-- When in doubt, `wineserver -k` (this will kill all running Wine apps).
+- When in doubt, run `wineserver -k` (this will kill all running Wine apps) and try again.
-  Actually, just always run it before/after CSP.
 - Try `winetricks renderer=vulkan` if something is wrong with graphics.
 - \[Wayland\] Try running with `DISPLAY=` (a.k.a. unset the DISPLAY env var) to use the experimental Wayland-native Wine.